jplarraga/banking-app_capstone-project/README.md

-# Banking application Capstone pROJECT
+# Banking application Capstone Project
 A simple bank application with all the components of a bank.

 <h2>Description</h2>